 Algorithm 5.3 implements the enumeration of alternative paths for predicates and their removal in case they are redundant.
-The implementation of identifying a candidate predicate as actually redundant within a cycle is assumed to be available as an external function ISREDUNDANT.
-As discussed before, this allows us to plug in different implementations for the redundancy test, of which we depict one in the subsequent subsection.
-The algorithm is mainly concerned with the enumeration of alternative paths.
+The implementation of identifying a candidate predicate as actually redundant within a cycle is assumed to be available as an external function IsREDUNDANT.
+As discussed Algorithm 5.3 Predicates removal.
+Adapted from [Kla+20, Alg.
+2].